pedromnchunks35/hyperledger-benchmarking/1/PoW.md

 - Node needs to choose between making fraud or playing by the rules, where playing by the rules is the most profitable option
 ## Reclaiming Disk Space
 - As we go further in time, the disk space would be full filled by the blockchain data
+- In order to avoid that, in terms of RAM, we create a merkle tree and make the verifications of data based on the hashes, reducing the need to visit all the transactions